-Carrie Fisher had a net worth of $25 million at the time of her death.
-Fisher is probably best known for playing the iconic role of Princess Leia in the Star Wars film franchise.
+Carrie Fisher net worth was $25 million at the time of her death.
+Fisher is well known for playing the iconic role of Princess Leia in the Star Wars film franchise.

 Carrie Fisher Biography:

-Carrie Frances Fisher was born on October 21 of 1956 in Burbank, California.
-Her mother was actress Debbie Reynolds, while her father Eddie Fisher was a singer.
-Her parents divorced when Carrie was 2 years old.
-As a child, she was obsessed with books and used them as a means of escape.
+Carrie Frances Fisher was born on 21 October, 956 in Burbank, California.
+Carrie’s mother was actress Debbie Reynolds, while her father Eddie Fisher was a singer.
+Her parents divorced when she was 2 years old.
+As a child, Carrie was obsessed with books and used them as a means of escape.

-Finally Carrie dropped out of high school at age 16 to pursue an acting career, as she had booked a role in the Broadway musical Irene.
+Finally she dropped out of high school at age 16 to pursue an acting career, as she had got a role in the Broadway musical Irene.
 Eventually, Carrie Fisher studied acting at London’s Central School of Speech and Drama and at Sarah Lawrence College.

 Carrie Fisher Career:

-Carrie Fisher’s first big role came in 1974 when she played a seductive teen in the comedy Shampoo.
-However, her real breakthrough came in 1977 when she joined the cast of Star Wars.
-Although director George Lucas and most of the cast didn’t expect the film to succeed, it became an overnight phenomenon.
-The film was later retitled Star Wars Episode IV: A New Hope, and Carrie Fisher was instantly elevated to considerable fame.
+Carrie Fisher’s first big role happened in 1974 when she played a seductive teen in the comedy Shampoo.
+But, her real breakthrough was in 1977 when Carrie joined the cast of Star Wars.
+Although director George Lucas and most of the cast didn’t expect the film to succeed, it was an overnight phenomenon.
+The film was later retitled Star Wars Episode IV: A New Hope, and Carrie Fisher was instantly elevated to huge fame.